12 Best Coffee Shops in Barcelona You Shouldn’t Miss

 Located in the Sant Antoni neighborhood, it’s the perfect place to start your day or catch up with friends.
 Laptops are allowed at the bar seating and small tables.

-The café roasts its own coffee in the back so you smell the fresh coffee beans from across the street.
-That’s how you can find this café—just follow the scent of coffee!
+The cafe roasts its own coffee in the back so you smell the fresh coffee beans from across the street.

 A variety of brewing methods are offered such as chemex, V60, and aeropress with a wide selection of different beans.

-Their desserts are solid, too–don’t miss the brownies and chocolate chip cookies.
-If you’re looking for a heartier meal, they’ve also got avocado toast and hot sandwiches.
+Their desserts are solid, like brownies and chocolate chip cookies.
+And if you’re looking for a heartier meal, they’ve also got avocado toast and hot sandwiches.

 9. Right Side Coffee Bar